Chaotic sets and Hausdorff dimension for L\"uroth expansions: Introduction and statement of results

 \begin{theorem} \leavevmode \begin{enumerate}[($i$)] \item For every $x \in [0,1)$ we have: \begin{enumerate}[$a)$] \item If $\displaystyle\liminf_{n\to\infty} \Ga^n(x)>0$, then $\AS_{\Ga}(x)$ is a countable set; \item If $\displaystyle\lim_{n\to\infty} \Ga^n(x)=0$, then $\dimh \AS_{\Ga}(x)=\frac{1}{2}$; \item If $\displaystyle\liminf_{n\to\infty} \Ga^n(x)=0$ and $\displaystyle\limsup_{n\to\infty} \Ga^n(x)>0$, then $\dimh(\AS_{\Ga}(x)) \leq \frac{1}{2}$. \end{enumerate} \item For every $x\in [0,1)$, the set $\noD_{\Ga}(x)$ is dense in $[0,1)$.
-Moreover, $\leb(\noD_{\Ga}(x)) = 0$ and $\dimh(\noD_{\Ga}(x)) = 1$. \item For every $x \in [0,1)$, we have that $\dimh(\operatorname{LY}_{\Ga}(x)) = 1$. \item The dynamical system $([0,1], \Ga)$ is Li-Yorke chaotic.
+Moreover, $\leb(\noD_{\Ga}(x)) = 0$ and $\dimh(\noD_{\Ga}(x)) = 1$. \item For every $x \in [0,1)$, we have that $\leb(\operatorname{LY}_{\Ga}(x)) = 1$. \item The dynamical system $([0,1], \Ga)$ is Li-Yorke chaotic.
 Moreover, there exists a scrambled set under $\Ga$ of full Hausdorff dimension. \end{enumerate} \end{theorem}

 Our main results establish new similarities between the Gauss map and the L\"uroth map from a dynamical perspective.
-In fact, we obtain a full analogue to Theorem \ref{thm:sumarised} for the L\"uroth transformation.
+In fact, we obtain a full analogue of Theorem \ref{thm:sumarised} for the L\"uroth transformation.
+Although some of our strategies do follow \cite{LiuLi2017, LiuWan2019}, our work is not a straightforward adaptation of their arguments.
+For instance, the computations used in the proof about asymptotic pairs for the Gauss map do not carry over into the Lüroth series context.

 \begin{main} Let $x$ be any number in $[0,1]$. \begin{enumerate}[($i$)] \item If $\displaystyle\liminf_{n\to\infty} \Lu^n(x)>0$, then $\AS_{\Lu}(x)$ is a countable set. \item If $\displaystyle\lim_{n\to\infty} \Lu^n(x)=0$, then $\dimh (\AS_{\Lu}(x))=\frac{1}{2}$. \item If $\displaystyle\liminf_{n\to\infty} \Lu^n(x)=0$ and $\displaystyle\limsup_{n\to\infty} \Lu^n(x)>0$, then $\dimh (\AS_{\Lu}(x))\leq \frac{1}{2}$. \end{enumerate} \end{main}